lernlink/moodle-enrol_semco/README.md

 Please report bugs and problems on Github: https://github.com/lernlink/moodle-enrol_semco/issues

-Alternatively, you can report your issues to us via support@lernlink.de.

 Community feature proposals
 ---------------------------

-The functionality of this plugin is primarily implemented for the needs of our clients.
+The functionality of this plugin is primarily implemented for the needs of our clients and published as-is to the community.
 We are aware that members of the community will have other needs and would love to see them solved by this plugin.

 Please issue feature proposals on Github: https://github.com/lernlink/moodle-enrol_semco/issues